nanoqsh/dunge/README.md

 * Texture and color vertex modes
 * Primitives for object positioning and camera view out of the box

+## Application area
+The library is for personal use only.
+I use it to create my applications and I make API suitable exclusively for my problems.
+Perhaps in the future API will settle down and the library will be self-sufficient for other applications.

 ## Getting Started
 Let's render a colorful triangle for example.
 First, we need to add the dependency of dunge in the `Cargo.toml`:
 ```